q-viper/q-viper.github.io/_posts/2020-08-01-gesture-based-visually-writing-system-using-opencv-and-python.md

 ![image-title-here]({{site.url}}/assets/wp-content/uploads/2020/08/contour.png){:class="img-responsive"}

 Well, so far so goood.
-Please ignore the color channel on this image because i am using BGR color space.
+Please ignore the color channel on this image because I am using BGR color space.
 But we did pretty great job or OpenCV did?

 # Writing Canvas Generation